workflow4metabolomics/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

  editing: []
   funding:
     - elixir-europe

 ---

-A lot of packages are available for the analysis of GC-MS or LC-MS data.
-Typically, hardware vendors provide software that is optimized for the instrument and allow a direct interaction of the lab scientist with the data.
-Some other open-source alternatives such as **XCMS** are also able to be integrated easily in web interfaces, allowing large numbers of files to be processed simultaneously.
+You may already know that there are different types of *-omic* sciences; out of these, metabolomics is most closely related to phenotypes.
+Metabolomics involves the study of different types of matrices, such as blood, urine, tissues, in various organisms including plants.
+It  focuses on studying the very small molecules which are called *metabolites*, to better understand matters linked to the metabolism.
+However, studying metabolites is not a piece of cake since it requires several critical steps which still have some major bottlenecks.
+Metabolomics is still quite a young science, and has many kinds of specific challenges.

+One of the three main technologies used to perform metabolomic analysis is **Gas-Chromatography Mass Spectrometry** (GC-MS).
+Data analysis for this technology requires a large variety of steps, ranging from extracting information from the raw data, to statistical analysis and annotation.
+To be able to **perform a complete GC-MS analysis** in a single environment, the [Wokflow4Metabolomics](http://workflow4metabolomics.org/) team provides Galaxy tools dedicated to metabolomics.
+This tutorial explains the main steps involved in untargeted **GC-MS** data processing for metabolomic analysis, and shows how to conduct metabolomic data analysis from preprocessing to annotation using Galaxy.

+Many packages are available for the analysis of GC-MS or LC-MS data - for more details see the reviews by {% cite Stanstrup2019 %} and {% cite Misra2021 %}.
+In this tutorial, we focus on open-source solutions integrated within the Galaxy framework, namely **XCMS**, **metaMS**.
+In this tutorial, we will learn how to (1) extract features from the raw data using **XCMS** ({% cite Smith2006 %}), (2) deconvolute the detected features into spectra with **metaMS** ({% cite Wehrens2014 %})

+To illustrate this approach, we will use data from {% cite Dittami2012 %}.
+Due to time constraints in processing the original dataset, a limited subset of samples was utilized to illustrate the workflow.
+This subset (see details bellow) demonstrates the key steps of metabolomic analysis, from pre-processing to annotation.
+Although the results derived from this reduced sample size may not be scientifically robust, they provide insight into essential methodological foundations of GC-MS data-processing workflow.

+> <details-title> Algae samples </details-title>
+>
+> The objectives of this study was to investigates the adaptation mechanisms of the brown algae Ectocarpus to low-salinity environments.
+The research focused on examining physiological tolerance and metabolic changes in freshwater and marine strains of Ectocarpus.
+Using transcriptomic and metabolic analyses, the authors identified significant, reversible changes occurring in the freshwater strain when exposed to seawater.
+Both strains exhibited similarities in gene expression under identical conditions; however, substantial differences were observed in metabolite profiles.
+> The study utilized a freshwater strain of Ectocarpus and a marine strain for comparative analysis.
+The algae were cultured in media with varying salinities, prepared by diluting natural seawater or adding NaCl.
+The algae were acclimated to these conditions before extraction.
+> The 6 samples used in this training were analysed by GC-MS (low resolution instrument).
+A marine strains raised in sea water media (2 replicats) and a Fresh Water strains raised either in 5 or 100% sea water media (2 replicats each)
+>
+{: .details}

+To process the GC-MS data, we use several tools. **XCMS** ({% cite Smith2006 %}) is a general package for untargeted metabolomics profiling.
+It can be used for any type of mass spectrometry acquisition (centroid and profile) or resolution (from low to high resolution), including FT-MS data coupled with a different kind of chromatography (liquid or gas).
 Because of the generality of packages like **XCMS**, several other packages have been developed to use the functionality of **XCMS** for optimal performance in a particular context.
-Package **metaMS** does so for the field of untargeted metabolomics, focuses on the GC-MS analysis during this tutorial.
-One of the goals **metaMS** was to set up a simple system with few user-settable parameters, capable of handling the vast majority of untargeted metabolomics experiments.
+Package **metaMS** ({% cite Wehrens2014 %}) does so for the field of GC-MS untargeted metabolomics.
+One of the goals **metaMS** was to set up a simple system with few user-settable parameters, capable of handling untargeted metabolomics experiments.

-During this tutorial, we will learn how to process easily a test dataset from raw files to the annotation using W4M Galaxy.
-Datas are from {% cite Dittami2012 %} and have been used as test dataset for the development of the Galaxy wrappers.
+In this tutorial we use **XCMS** to detect chromatographic peaks within our samples.
+Once we have detected them, they need to be deconvoluted into spectra representing chemical compounds.
+For that, we use **metaMS**.
+To normalise the retention time of deconvoluted spectra in our sample, we compute the retention index using Alkane references and **metaMS**.
+Finally, we identify detected spectra by aligning them with a database of known compounds.
+This can be achieved using **metaMS**, resulting in a table of identified compounds.

+In Galaxy other GC-MS data processing workflows are available and may be of interest for more advanced Galaxy users [Add link]

 > <agenda-title></agenda-title>
 >